-L 1st 2nd 3rd 4 th Subsequent Type of Incident Consequence Consequence Consequence Consequence Conseduence ā Bus Behavior Incidents idents 77 Level One Level One Violation: Eating/Drinking on bus.
-Failure to sit as assigned by 00 V 00 4 33 V /// ٧ -' bus driver Ϋ́, A, KA , co ^ '' Level Two Level Two Violation: Disrupting, distracting, disobeying the bus operator.
-79 Failure to Failure to utilize required safety equipment on the bus.
-Getting out of seat 00 4 + /// / while bus is in motion.
-Loud talking, inappropriate remarks or spitting out of Ž Č - c ک در bus windo bus window at students, pedestrians, motorists Level Thr Level Three Violation: Placing head, arms and legs outside of window.
-Opening to Opening the emergency door while the bus is in motion.
+L 1st 2nd 3rd 4th Subsequent Type of Incident Consequence Consequence Consequence Consequence Conseduence ā Bus Behavior Incidents idents 77 Level One Level One Violation: Eating/Drinking on bus.
+Failure to sit as assigned by 00 V 99 V 33 4 //// ٧ 2, bus driver Ϋ́, , Y, o č ^ '' Level Two Level Two Violation: Disrupting, distracting, disobeying the bus operator.
+72 Failure to Failure to utilize required safety equipment on the bus.
+Getting out of seat 00 4 ‡ < /// / while bus is in motion.
+Loud talking, inappropriate remarks or spitting out of Ž Č > ( bus windo bus window at students, pedestrians, motorists Level Thr Level Three Violation: Placing head, arms and legs outside of window.
+Opening tl Opening the emergency door while the bus is in motion.
 Opening or exiting emergenc emergency door when the bus is stopped unless directed by the bus operator. operator.
 Threats against the bus operator, attendant or passengers on the Z9 bus.
 Profa bus.
 Profanity directed at the bus operator or bus attendant.
-Fighting or A, B1, TT A, B1, UU A, B1, VV smoking c smoking on the bus.
+Fighting or A, B1, TT A, B1, UU A, B1, VV smoking o smoking on the bus.
 Throwing objects out of the bus window or at the bus.
 Vandalism Vandalism of seats or other bus equipment.
 Boarding or attempting to board (also atter (also attempting to leave) a bus other than the student's assigned route or stop